inkyubeytor/chart_classification/README.md

   * Assert those images have no other conversions applied
   * Copy the images, then destructively convert them
   * Record the set of conversions in process.json
-* Given a dataset, convert the images into model data npy files
-  * Record the set of transforms in process.json

 * Train/Classify
   * Load training data